Following an investigation into alleged anti-competitive practices by Glasnevin Trust, the Commission sought a number of remedial measures

 March 25, 2015

 Funeral-related services are, by their nature, purchases that consumers have to make in the most difficult and stressful circumstances.
-I In this situation, they are often unclear about exactly what they need to do and depend on a service provider, such as a funeral director or provider of cemetery services, to guide them through the process.
+In this situation, consumers are often unclear about exactly what they need to do and depend on a service provider, such as a funeral director or provider of cemetery services, to guide them through the process.
 As such, it is a sector in which transparency and compliance with competition and consumer protection law are of paramount importance.

 Following an investigation into alleged anti-competitive practices by Glasnevin Trust, the Competition and Consumer Protection Commission (the Commission) sought a number of remedial measures from Glasnevin Trust.
 These measures, relating to the provision of burial plots, headstones and headstone foundations, mitigate the alleged anti-competitive practices and ensure the protection of consumers.
 The changes being implemented by Glasnevin Trust, as a result of the Commission’s intervention, represent a positive outcome for consumers and for headstone providers who compete with Glasnevin Trust.
 An important outcome is the agreement by Glasnevin Trust to make its prices more transparent to consumers and, critically, to amend the price list it circulates to funeral directors to reflect this more transparent approach.
 Funeral directors play a significant role in interacting with bereaved families.
 For this reason, the Commission also reminds funeral directors of their responsibility to ensure that information on pricing of funeral and related services is communicated in a clear, transparent and timely way to their customers.